damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/1. Introduction/README.md

 ## Required skills

-*What are the specific knowledge a maker shall own to reuse - with or without modification - your product?*
+*What is the specific knowledge a maker shall own to reuse - with or without modification - your product??*

 ```
-- For example the project echopen need the basic knowledge about the medical ultrasound technology such as ultrasound imaging,
+- For example, the project echopen need basic knowledge about the medical ultrasound technology such as ultrasound imaging,
 a matter of acoustical impedance, etc.
 ```

 ## Contribution Process

-*Describe here how a maker can contribute to your own project*
+*Describe here how a maker can contribute to your project*

 ```
 -  Example of a contribution process:
   - Post an [issue] and briefly outline the changes you plan to make
-  - If you are looking for input on what to contribute, brows the issues with the Requests or Bug label
+  - If you are looking for input on what to contribute, browse the issues with the Requests or Bug label
   - Describe branches
-  - Describe what a Pull Request (PR) shall contain (detailed description of changes, summary of test,
+  - Describe what a Pull Request (PR) shall contain (detailed description of changes, a summary of the test,
     issue numbers that the PR resolves)
   - Specify code style
   - Contributor license agreement